thm-projects/arsnova-flashcards/README.md

 4. Install the npm package dependencies inside the local repository **"flashcards folder"** `meteor npm install`
 5. Set your initial admin user in `settings.json` or `settings_test.json`

 ### Settings
-Change the settings in `settings.json` or `settings_test.json` according to your needs
+Change the admin in `settings.json` or `settings_test.json` according to your needs

 > Warning: Never publish your settings file!

+## Starting the app
+Use one of the following commands inside the repository (flashcards folder), to start arsnova.cards on localhost,:

+- For development:
+  - `meteor --settings settings_test.json`

+- For production:
+  - `meteor --settings settings.json`

+You can then access the app from your host machine by visiting http://localhost:3000.

+## Loading the Test Database
+1. Make sure that you've installed [MongoDB Community Tools](https://docs.mongodb.com/manual/administration/install-community/)
+2. Use following command from the project directory (flashcards folder), **once you've started the server with the settings_test.json file**:
+ - `./tests/loadTestDatabase.sh`

 ## Optional features